nortikin/sverchok/docs/nodes/solid/projection_trim_face.rst

 This node generates a Solid Face object, i.e. a Surface trimmed with an edge, from a Surface and optional cutting curve.

 To define where exactly the provided Curve must trim the Surface, it is projected onto the surface.
+Another option is to use trimming curve defined in U/V space of the Surface.

 Solid Face object can be later used for construction of Solids (by extrusion, for example).